 If there are two "note on" / "note off" messages for each note you play, this is almost always a keyboard fault which is quite common in the poorer quality keyboard brands such as "Base" or "Meike".
 (Please avoid these brands as they are dreadful).

 The only time two "note on" / "note off" messages might not be a keyboard fault is if you have a very fancy / high-end keyboard with lots of customizable settings, in which case it could be a setting on the keyboard.
 In this case, try to disable any unnecessary extra layers/pads on your keyboard (you'll need to consult your keyboard manual).
-Alternatively, if the keyboard manual is available online, we are happy have a look at it to see if we can figure out whether it is in fact a setting that needs to be changed.
+If you don't have a copy of the manual, simply google it.

-Then, if you would like further assistance, please email firstname.lastname@example.org and be sure to include the exact make and model of both your keyboard and (if applicable) your MIDI-to-USB cable/converter.
+If you would like further assistance, please email email@example.com and be sure to include the exact make and model of both your midi keyboard and (if applicable) your MIDI-to-USB cable/converter.

 Computers that experience latency are also quite likely to experience sync issues — this is when Musiah's baton/the cursor point to things on the sheet music at times that are out of sync with the click track/backing track.

-Keyboard latency/sync issues generally do not arise your computer meets the minimum system requirements (such as having 3GB of RAM available).
+Keyboard latency/sync issues generally do not arise if your computer meets the minimum system requirements.

 Checking Your Computer For Performance Issues